cointop-sh/cointop/README.md

 - Q: How does cointop differ from [rate.sx](https://rate.sx/)?

   - A: *rate.sx* is great for one-off queries or fetching data for bash scripts because it doesn't require installing anything.
 Cointop differs in that it is interactive and also supports more currencies.

+- Q: How can I get just the coin price with cointop?

+  - A: Use the `cointop price` command.
+Here are some examples:

+    ```bash
+    $ cointop price --coin ethereum
+    $277.76

+    $ cointop price -c ethereum --currency btc
+    Ƀ0.02814

+    $ cointop -c ethereum -f eur
+    €245.51

+    $ cointop price -c ethereum -f usd --api coinmarketcap
+    $276.37
+    ```

 ## Mentioned in